SE3D: Testing the recovery of stellar population, dust and structural properties on mock-observed toy model and simulated galaxies: Methodology

 \subsubsection{Dust radiative transfer}

-Following the procedure detailed in R25, we use SKIRT \citep{Camps2020} to calculate the effects of scattering, absorption, and emission in a dusty medium starting from the tabulated input properties of star and dust particles.
+Following the procedure detailed in R26, we use SKIRT \citep{Camps2020} to calculate the effects of scattering, absorption, and emission in a dusty medium starting from the tabulated input properties of star and dust particles.
+The stellar particle table contains coordinates, masses, ages and metallicities of star particles belonging to a TNG galaxy, as well as the kernel size of each star particle, taken to be the smoothing length {\tt StellarHsml} of the respective particle in the TNG database.
+The dust particle table contains coordinates of TNG gas particles, their associated dust mass, and kernel sizes (again taken as the smoothing length obtained from TNG particle-level data).
+To facilitate the RT calculation within SKIRT, a 3D dust density field is reconstructed on a meshed grid from the information in this dust particle table.
 We use a Cartesian spatial grid spanning a 3D space of $20R_{\rm{star}}\times 20R_{\rm{star}}\times 20C_{\rm{star}}$, where $R_{\rm star}$ refers to the radius of a circle encompassing half the stellar mass in the $xy$ plane and $C_{\rm star}$ the height of an ellipse encompassing half the stellar mass in the averaged $xz$ and $yz$ projections.
 We adopt a symmetric power-law distribution of mesh points, ensuring the most accurate radiative transfer calculation in the densest part of the galaxy.
 The sizes of grid cells grow symmetrically when moving outwards, with a size ratio between innermost and outermost cells equal to 30.

 The source emission of stellar particles was interpolated from a grid of \cite{Bruzual2003} Simple Stellar Population (SSP) templates spanning a range in age and metallicity.
 For the dust, we make use of the THEMIS dust model (The Heterogeneous dust Evolution Model for Interstellar Solids, \citealt{Jones2017}), which specifies the dust chemical composition and grain size distribution.